 The Time of Performance for H.T.
 Dance/Chen Dance Center's CCEP grant concluded at the end of September, 2014.
-A previously submitted request for reimbursement from H.T.
-Dance is being reviewed.
-However, LMDC continues to await certain supporting materials related to the requisition in order to approve it for payment.
-H.T.
-Dance's final request for reimbursement related to this project has is anticipated but has not yet been submitted.
+During the third quarter of 2015, a previously submitted request for reimbursement from H.T.
+Dance was processed and paid.
+The amount approved and reimbursed on September 28, 2015 was \$109,904.